Thinking of getting a Guinea Pig?

 In the Summer it’s very important to be wary of Fly Strike.
 This is caused by flies laying eggs within a host (your Guinea Pig!) and is often fatal!
 Checking your Guinea Pig twice daily around the rear for urine staining and droppings stuck to the fur – and cleaning accordingly will help to prevent this.
 It’s important to know that Fly Strike can affect even healthy animals but Guinea Pigs are especially at risk.
 Because they are unable to clean themselves properly.

 Owning Guinea Pigs is a lot of work but very rewarding as – with enough contact – they can be extremely sociable and loving pets.
 These aren’t pets for busy households without enough time to give the proper level of love and care.
-A number of the checks required to maintain the animal’s well being are daily or twice daily.
+A number of the checks required to maintain the animal’s well-being are daily or twice daily.

 If you’re unsure or would just like to learn more about Guinea Pigs as pets, why not come down to the farm, speak to our team and join in with one of the handling sessions.
+You can book your tickets here.